NVlabs/motion-policy-networks/README.md

 ```
 This will bring up Rviz and an environment with a tabletop, a robot, a floating
 gripper, and some blocks.
 The floating gripper allows you to set the target for
 the policy.
 The blocks are buttons.
-Click on the red box to reset the demo, the
-yellow box to plan a path to the currently set target, and the green button to
+You will have to wait until the script says 'System Ready' before planning.
+Click on the red box to reset the demo, the yellow box to plan a path to the currently set target, and the green button to
 execute.
 After planning, you will see a semi-transparent robot looping over the
 plan to show you what it looks like.
 The opaque robot is the "real" robot and
 will move only when you click execute.